metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - I've put some references in the introduction to that list;
 - found myself re-ordering the introduction to put the number back at the top.
 Otherwise I have to highlight the technical ensemble right throughout.
 - DONE: the introduction needs re-shaping to flow better - start from HERE in file i.e. line 32
-- TODO: write a note saying that it would be possible to work with other identifiers;
+- MUSTDONE: write a note saying that it would be possible to work with other identifiers;

 ## Mon 09 Jan 2017 11:08:03 GMT
 - starting work for the first time this year, but not early in the morning -- great to have these notes to work from, because its hard to remember what I was meant to be saying.